Guidelines on the Reporting of Grants and Contributions Awards

 Appendix A: exceptions to award reporting

-When a department determines that information about a grant or contribution award should not be reported, the department is encouraged to disclose information that is unclassified or non-sensitive.
+When a department determines that information about a grant or contribution award should not be reported, the department must disclose information that is unclassified or non-sensitive.
 If all the information about an award is exempt but can be reported at a later date, the department may include the award in a subsequent report.
-Similarly, if a department has many awards that cannot be reported for similar reasons, they may be reported as a batch report.
+Similarly, if a department has many awards (each individually under $25,000) that cannot be reported for similar reasons, they may be reported as a batch report.
 For further information on batch reporting, see Appendix C.

 Appendix B: fields and associated data elements for grants and contributions